What's New!

-Josef Emmanuel, son of Johann Bernard Fischer von Erlach.
+Josef Emmanuel Fischer von Erlach with input from his father Johann Bernard.
 It is not a very Roman

 The municipality of Vienna commissioned in 1737 a fountain to

-Georg Raphael Donner, an excellent sculptor who had learned the art from Giuliano Giuliani,
+Georg Raphael Donner, a sculptor who had learned the art from Giuliano Giuliani,

 a leading artist of the previous generation.
 Donner thought of providing Vienna with a

-Baroque artists used to surprise the viewer by placing parts of their sculpture (or painting)
+Baroque artists used to surprise the viewer by placing parts of their sculptures (or paintings)

 outside the architectural elements (very often a niche, in the case of sculptures) which